 Intercultural Dinner & Sport Events

 We aim to promote intercultural Dialogue and empathic cross-cultural engagement by means of informal small-scale events organized around cooking together and team sports.
 In April 2016 we organized an intercultural dinner with refugees and German citizens, together with the non-profit association ‘Über den Tellerrand kochen e.V.‘, which means something like ‘cooking beyond the edge of our own plate’.
-After this first encounter we initiated weekly intercultural meetings to play football matches in the city park of Hamburg.
+After this first encounter we initiated weekly intercultural meetings to play football matches in the city park of Hamburg, Germany.